-WWE Rumors & Spoilers: Roman Reigns Injury Keeping Him Off ‘Raw’ Until WWE ‘Payback’ & Sasha Banks’ Heel Turn
+WWE Rumors & Spoilers: Roman Reigns’ Injury Keeping Him Off ‘Raw’ Until WWE ‘Payback’ & Sasha Banks’ Heel Turn

 — notorious SB (@SashaBanksWWE) April 11, 2017

 It’s looking more and more like a Sasha heel turn could happen because it’s expected that one of the roster’s top heels, Charlotte Flair, could show up on SmackDown Live on Tuesday evening.
-It’s unknown who else might make the move, but one has to think if two women joined Raw then two may join SmackDown as well.
+It’s unknown who else might make the move, but one has to think if two women joined Raw, then two may join SmackDown as well.
 Bleacher Report speculates that it could be two of the marquee women on Raw, so that probably makes it a combination involving Charlotte, Nia, and/or Sasha.

 As of this report, it’s unknown who will contend with Bayley for the WWE Raw Women’s title at Payback 2017, but it seems that Nia Jax is becoming a frontrunner.
-Sasha Banks could also find a way to get involved, though, unless she surprisingly moves over to SmackDown too.
+Sasha Banks could also find a way to get involved unless she surprisingly moves over to SmackDown too.

 [Featured Image by WWE]